willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

-Raven Shield, released March 18 2003, is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
-This edition contains the Athena Sword expansion but not Iron Wrath, which can be downloaded separately (see [EXPANSIONS.md](EXPANSIONS.md)).
+Raven Shield (released 2003) is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
+This edition contains the Athena Sword expansion but not Iron Wrath (see [EXPANSIONS.md](EXPANSIONS.md)).

-For novelty purposes, there are also [single-player](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/rainbow-six-3-raven-shield-demo) and [multi-player](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/raven-shield-mp-demo-1-1) demos still available for download, also released in 2003.

 ## Community Resources